Problem solving: Avoiding barriers by changing problem representation

 The disruption caused by the above cognitive biases can depend on how the information is represented: visually, verbally, or mathematically.
 A classic example is the Buddhist monk problem:

-A Buddhist monk begins at dawn one day walking up a mountain, reaches the top at sunset, meditates at the top for several days until one dawn when he begins to walk back to the foot of the mountain, which he reaches at sunset.
-Making no assumptions about his starting or stopping or about his pace during the trips, prove that there is a place on the path which he occupies at the same hour of the day on the two separate journeys.

 The problem cannot be addressed in a verbal context, trying to describe the monk's progress on each day.
 It becomes much easier when the paragraph is represented mathematically by a function: one visualizes a graph whose horizontal axis is time of day, and whose vertical axis shows the monk's position (or altitude) on the path at each time.
 Superimposing the two journey curves, which traverse opposite diagonals of a rectangle, one sees they must cross each other somewhere.
 The visual representation by graphing has resolved the difficulty.

 Similar strategies can often improve problem solving on tests.

 Other barriers for individuals

-Individual humans engaged in problem-solving tend to overlook subtractive changes, including those that are critical elements of efficient solutions.
-This tendency to solve by first, only or mostly creating or adding elements, rather than by subtracting elements or processes is shown to intensify with higher cognitive loads such as information overload.
+People who are engaged in problem solving tend to overlook subtractive changes, even those that are critical elements of efficient solutions.
+For example, a city planner may decide that the solution to decrease traffic congestion would be to add another lane to a highway, rather than finding ways to reduce the need for the highway in the first place.
+This tendency to solve by first, only, or mostly creating or adding elements, rather than by subtracting elements or processes is shown to intensify with higher cognitive loads such as information overload.

-Dreaming: problem-solving without waking consciousness
+Dreaming: problem solving without waking consciousness

-Problem solving can also occur without waking consciousness.
+People can also solve problems while they are asleep.
 There are many reports of scientists and engineers who solved problems in their dreams.
-Elias Howe, inventor of the sewing machine, figured out the structure of the bobbin from a dream.
+For example, Elias Howe, inventor of the sewing machine, figured out the structure of the bobbin from a dream.